Avanae/lotgd-modules/README.md

 # Currently available modules

-- Skills Core
+** Skill Core
-Enables the player skills.
+-Enables the player skills.
 When enabled it allows players to train a new set of skills such as Firemaking, Mining, Smithing etc. This module will eventually be extended to allow all RuneScape skills from Old School RuneScape.